BuildCircle/superheroes-aws-lambda/README.md

 * The data source URL as an environment variable 'data_url'.
 * Some cloud watch alerts for when the lambda throws an exception.

 The lambda code for deployment can be found in `lambda-function.py` and it shouldn't require modification.
-You can use any framework for deploying infrastructure such as the CDK, Terraform.
+You can use any framework for deploying infrastructure such as the CDK, or Terraform.